CPM Complete class index

 Learn to use research correctly, manage the research process, interpret research correctly, and use findings.

-201 Information Technology Issues in Public Management
+201 Information Technology Issues in the Public Sector

 Learn current issues affecting information professionals and managers, the fundamentals of network management, ethical concerns, and relevant security matters in the ever-changing world of technology.